nickmarden/jimmys-bank-account/README.md

 The first person to be able to unlock Jimmy's bank account and tell us how much money was in it wins MYR 500!
 (Not 500 factorial; that would be a lot of money.
 Just "500 with enthusiasm".)

+*UPDATE*: Lincoln Lee ([@linc01n](https://github.com/linc01n)) has solved the puzzle.
+To keep things interesting, we will have prizes of RM200 and RM100 for second- and third-place solutions.

 # What if no one solves it?

 If you can't solve it, send a written explanation of how you tried to solve it to steal-jimmys-money@rrsoft.co.
 If no one actually cracks the bank, we will pick a winner from among those submitted explanations.